 Today I’d be one of them, assuming we could find the course.
 Information was scant, and the guides hadn’t visited before.
 But, I’d been promised Pyongyang Golf Course, that it was North Korea’s only place to have a hit, and as an avid golfer, I couldn’t pass up such a unique experience.
 I just had to play it.

-Not coincidently, today was also my last full day within North Korea.
-I hadn’t left the hotel unaccompanied in over half a month and each day’s itinerary had been an exhausting 8am-8pm venture.
+Not coincidently, today was also my last full day of this particular trip to North Korea.
+I hadn’t left the hotel unaccompanied in over half a month and each days itinerary had been an exhausting 8am-8pm venture.
 Sometimes more.
 I’m just saying, this countryside golf escape couldn’t have come soon enough!
 Perhaps I’d even get a sleep-in.

-Fat chance, North Korean officials had other intentions — the concept of ‘free time’ is an oxymoron here, they’re paranoid and as a foreigner, you aren’t to be left unoccupied thinking for yourself.
+Fat chance!
+North Korean officials had other intentions, the concept of ‘free time’ in North Korean tourism is an oxymoron and the paranoia of foreigners left to blaze their own trail is transparent here.
 Today was no exception and golf just wasn’t enough.
-However, I had to smirk when I glanced over the final permitted itinerary:
+However, I had to smirk when I glanced over our final permitted itinerary:

 08:45 – Jonsong Revolutionary Site